The Macoss Habitat/Ship starts its long journey to Epsilon Eridani

 Obtaining exploitation permits on the planets in the Epsilon Eridani System (HD22049) 10.5Ly from Earth, over the next fifteen years the habitat was converted into a AMAT-Fusion colony ship (the Macoss) with a cruising speed of 0.1 c.
 During the final 2 years prior to launch, a number of terraforming and ecodesign specialists were simulated (with reasonable authenticity, in view of the limited upload technology of the time) from the Mars project as spectroscope analysis confirmed that there was a near-earth type planet in the system viable for terraforming.
 A number of missions were already en-route to this system, so they would not be alone when they got there.

-The Macoss's launch was in 508 just after the Technocalypse, confirming Bojosi's fears of societal and technological collapse, the kludged together blue goo standards he and his experts decided would do more to hasten the impending cataclysm.
+The Macoss's launch was in 508 just before the Technocalypse, news of which confirmed Bojosi's fears of societal and technological collapse, the kludged together blue goo standards he and his experts decided would do more to hasten the impending cataclysm.

-The colonists were placed into cryostasis for the 122 year journey, the ship maintained by AIs, vecs and robots.
-The ship arrived in 630 AT, and after some initial difficulties the Macossian colonists became an important factor in the history of that system.
+The colonists were placed into cryostasis for the long journey, the ship maintained by AIs, vecs and robots.
+The ship arrived in 650 AT, and after some initial difficulties the Macossian colonists became an important factor in the history of that system.